American composer born 28 March 1930 in Ann Arbor, Michigan; died 3 March 2014 in New York City.

 - Hidden Similarities for voices and eight instruments, 6 mn

-- Tap Dancing in the Sand for narrator, alto voice and eight instruments, 25 mn about
+- Tap Dancing in the Sand for narrator, contralto voice and eight instruments, 25 mn about

 - elec Celestial Excursions opera for solo voices and pre-recorded orchestra, 1 h 51 mn